 Defective External Devices

 There was a time I wanted to use a gaming pad on my laptop.
-After inserting its cable in the USB port, my laptop completely froze displaying the ‘white screen of death’ (we shall revisit this later).
+Unfortunately, my laptop completely froze after inserting its cable in the USB port, displaying the ‘white screen of death’ (we shall revisit this later).

 If your external devices are faulty, they are likely to cause your laptop to freeze.